Itheum/itheumcore-elrond-sc-claims/README.md

 ## Abstract

 The claims smart contract is the tool that stands at the heart of collaboration between Itheum and its community.
-Whether it's a reward for helping the project, an airdrop or some allocation of tokens, the claims smart contract is the tool that allows Itheum to give tokens to all community members that are using the Elrond blockchain.
+Whether it's a reward for helping the project, an airdrop, some allocation of tokens or trading royalties, the claims smart contract is the tool that allows Itheum to give tokens to all community members that are using the Elrond blockchain.

 ## Introduction

 This contract allows the owner of it to send tokens to the smart contract and reserve them for a specific address of their choice.
-There are 3 types of claims that are defined in the smart contract: rewards, airdrops and allocations.
+There are 4 types of claims that are defined in the smart contract: rewards, airdrops, allocations and royalties.
 If a user has claims, they can harvest each type individually or can choose to harvest all of them in the same transaction.
 The contract is designed such that a user can only take their designated tokens from the contract.

 ## Prerequisites